(June 16, 2014 / JNS)

 Meanwhile, social services provided assistance to the immediate and extended families of the abducted teens.

 “We arrive during the most intimate and difficult moments, offer our help, and leave the decision up to the family.
-In emergency situations like terror attacks we usually wait,” social worker Ariela Segal said.
+In emergency situations like terror attacks we usually wait,” said social worker Ariela Segal.

 Social workers visited the boys’ schools to help explain the situation to their classmates, said Segal.